 - Members of the public are welcome to attend meetings of the Council, its Committees and Sub-Committees.
-You may remain present throughout them except during the consideration of exempt or confidential information. - All meetings are held at the Council Offices, Whitfield unless otherwise indicated on the front page of the agenda.
+You may remain present throughout them except during the consideration of exempt or confidential information.
+Seating is available within the Council Chamber for the press and up to 35 members of the public - All meetings are held at the Council Offices, Whitfield unless otherwise indicated on the front page of the agenda.
 There is disabled access via the Council Chamber entrance and a disabled toilet is available in the foyer.
 In addition, there is a PA system and hearing loop within the Council Chamber. - Agenda papers are published five clear working days before the meeting.
 Alternatively, a limited supply of agendas will be available at the meeting, free of charge, and all agendas, reports and minutes can be viewed and downloaded from our website www.dover.gov.uk.
 Minutes are normally published within five working days of each meeting.
 All agenda papers and minutes are available for public inspection for a period of six years from the date of the meeting.
-Basic translations of specific reports and the Minutes are available on request in 12 different languages.

-• If you require any further information about the contents of this agenda or your right to gain access to information held by the Council please contact Kate Batty-Smith, Democratic Support Officer, telephone: (01304) 872303 or email: kate.batty-smith@dover.gov.uk for details.
+Basic translations of specific reports and the Minutes are available on request in 12 different languages. - Refreshments will be available for Members in the HMS Brave Room prior to the meeting. - If you require any further information about the contents of this agenda or your rights to gain access to information held by the Council please contact Louise Cooke, Democratic Services Manager (telephone: (01304) 872352 or e-mail louisecooke@dover.gov.uk).